A bit better: Variants of duality in geometric algebras with degenerate metrics: Calculating coordinates

 \section{Calculating coordinates}

-To begin with, rename the $*$ map from Sec. \ref{sec:his} as $P: P(\mb{X}) := \mb{X}\eye$. $P$ maps a subspace to its orthogonal complement.
-In the terminology of projective geometry this is the \emph{\textbf{p}olarity on the metric quadric}.
-When $\eye^2\neq0$, then $P^2(X) \cong X$ (up to projective equivalence) and maps each point to a unique plane and vice-versa, that is, it is grade-reversing involution.
-As an introduction to the use of duality in geometric algebra, we begin by showing how $P$ can be used to obtain the coordinates of 1-vectors with respect to a given basis.
+As an introduction to the use of duality in geometric algebra, we begin by showing how the $P$ map above can be used to obtain the coordinates of 1-vectors with respect to a given basis.
+Readers who are familiar with this topic are encouraged to skip ahead to the discussion of the right complement map in Sec. \ref{sec:rcm}.